What are you looking for?

 8. Chief’s Island

-Situated in the heart of the Okavango Delta in northern Botswana, Chief’s Island is the largest island in the delta, offering visitors excellent opportunities for unmissable shots.
-The island’s central location means a diversity of ecosystems can be easily explored, along with their unique wildlife.
+Chief’s Island is the largest island in the Okavango Delta, offering visitors excellent opportunities for unmissable shots.
 These varied habitats are as rewarding for landscape photographers as they are for wildlife photographers.
-Highlights on Chief’s Island include immersive walking safaris, predator-prey interactions, and night drives.
+Highlights include immersive walking safaris, predator-prey interactions, and night drives.

 Wildlife: Big Five, cheetahs, hippos, crocodiles, wild dogs, and a huge variety of birdlife.